-This section shows all the settings available for the current GSLB farm categorized in three tabs: Global, Services and Zones.
+This section shows all the settings available for the current GSLB farm categorized into three tabs: Global, Services, and Zones.
 Every change in this section has to be applied clicking on the Update button.

 Global Settings for GSLB Farms

 In this section it’s shown the configured options during the farm creation:

 Name.
 It’s the identification field and a description for the virtual service, only editable if the GSLB farm is down.
 Ensure that the new farm name is available, in another case an error message will appear.

 Virtual IP and Port.
 IP address and Port used by the GSLB service.
 To make changes in these fields, ensure that the new virtual IP and virtual port are not in use.
 It’ll be needed to restart the service in order to apply the changes.